 At this point:

 - Your IVA is over.
 The last payment – sometimes called “the final dividend” – has been sent to your creditors and the remainder of your debts have been written off.

 - Your IVA firm will update the Insolvency Register.
 Your name stays on the register showing as “completed” for three months, then the entry is deleted.

 - The Insolvency Register sends the information that your IVA has completed to the three Credit Reference Agencies.
 The IVA marker will remain on your credit records until 6 years from the start of your IVA. or until it is completed, whichever is later.

 - If you have a house, your IVA firm will remove the restriction placed at the Land Registry so you can sell it.

 This doesn’t look like an official certificate.
 It is just a letter on normal paper.
 But it’s very important – you should aim to keep this not just for a few months but forever.
 It is your proof that your IVA has finished – it may be hard to get a replacement if you need it in several years time, especially if your IVA firm no longer exists.

 Check everything has been updated

-- Experian, Equifax and Call Credit – you do need to check all three.
-Get the £2 statutory reports because these are up to date.
-If your IVA still shows as active, send a copy of your Completion Certificate to the credit reference agency and ask them to correct it;
+- Experian, Equifax and TransUnion – you do need to check all three credit reference agencies.
+Check the statutory reports from the CRAs as they are updated daily – most free reports are a snapshot taken once a month.
+If your IVA still shows as active, send a copy of your Completion Certificate to the credit reference agency and ask them to correct it.

-After this, wait another month, to give your creditors time to update their records.
-Then you can start the process of cleaning up your credit file, see How to improve your credit rating after an IVA for details.
-This will ensure that your defaulted debts disappear when they should and that you start getting positive ticks each month on your credit records.
+You can start the process of cleaning up your credit file, see How to improve your credit rating after an IVA for details.
+This will ensure that your defaulted debts disappear when they should and that new credit starts to improve your credit score.